 A Christian Maronite priest, went into the skies over Beirut, Lebanon in a small airplane.
 He carried a sacred golden vessel.
 He was attempting to bless the country and protect it from the virus.
 By 2020-MAY-01, Lebanon had detected 729 COVID-19 cases, with 24 deaths.
 56% were the result of personal contact with another confirmed case.
 25% were travel related.
 10

 - A Buddhist monk stated that ingesting one specific piece of fruit and three specific seeds would give persons immunity from the virus.
-(We sincerely doubt that this cure will happen)
+(We sincerely doubt that this cure is effective.)

 - In Iran, some pilgrims sought immunity by licking walls of Shiite Muslim shrines.

 - A U.S. preacher claimed during his television program that a medication he held before the cameras can magically cure Christian believers through their TV screens!

 Right Wing Watch posted a video of Pastor Rodney Howard-Browne at his Tampa FL megachurch on MAR-15 encouraging members to shake hands, and said that the church would remain open because God would keep the members safe there.
 He said: "This Bible school is open because we're raising young revivalists, not pansies.
 5